 U.S. Department of Commerce grants WorldView Imaging the first enterprise license for commercial Earth observation from space.

-WorldView Imaging Corporation is founded, which later becomes DigitalGlobe.
-This is the third business established that would eventually become Maxar.
+WorldView Imaging Corporation is founded, which later becomes DigitalGlobe then Maxar.